sagemath/sagetrac-mirror/src/doc/en/thematic_tutorials/beta_adic_set.rst

 and take :math:`L` the regular language defined by the following automaton.

-This automaton describing the regular language describing a :math:`\beta`-adic set which is a Sierpiński gasket union a set of non-empty interior for :math:`\beta` the Tribonnacci number.
+This automaton describe a regular language giving a :math:`\beta`-adic set which is a Sierpiński gasket union a set of non-empty interior for :math:`\beta` the Tribonnacci number.

 ..
 PLOT::